tangopeter/EzyLocal/wp-content/plugins/wordpress-file-upload-pro/readme.txt

 8. A screenshot of the file browser.

 == Changelog ==

+= 4.21.0 =
+* added Themes tab in upload form visual editor to select a theme
+* added MaterialUI theme in upload form
+* added upload form attributes to define basic colors and dark mode in Material UI theme
+* added color picker with transparency in plugin's visual editor
+* fixed small bug with time indication in webcam feature of the upload form
+* improvements in plugin auto-update feature

 = 4.20.0 =
 * added Notifications tab in Dashboard area of the plugin